alexandrebodin/webpack-book/basics/configuration.md

 -- webpack.config.js
 ```

 * `webpack.config.js` Is the default name for Webpack configuration file.
+You can setup a full project work-flow just with this file.